AshampooSystems/boden/docs/docs/reference/ui/styler.md

 * **less_condition**

-	Returns true if the value is less than the target value
+	Returns true if the value is less than the target value.

 	```C++
 	struct less_condition : public condition